 C.M.
-Clinton Side Mount Fly Reel with Gold Wash Coating
+Clinton Presentation Fly Reel with Gold Wash Coating

 The CLINTON Reel in 1898 Reuben Wood’s Sons Co.
 Catalog